HOME LOAN OPTIONS

 Residential Mortgage is an AHFC approved lender – something Internet and national lenders are not!
 An AHFC mortgage loan can provide significant savings and incentives to qualified borrowers for approved properties in Alaska.

-Tax-Exempt First-Time Homebuyer program (TEP) offers lower interest rates to eligible first-time homebuyers.
+First Home Limited program offers lower interest rates to eligible first-time homebuyers.
 First-time homebuyers are borrowers who have not owned a primary residence in the last three years.

-Taxable First-Time Homebuyer program offers a reduced interest rate to eligible first-time homebuyers without the income limits, acquisition cost limits or recapture provisions of the TEP.
+First Home program offers a reduced interest rate to eligible first-time homebuyers without the income limits, acquisition cost limits or recapture provisions of the First Home Limited program.

 Veterans Mortgage offers financing at lower interest rates for qualified veterans.
 (Veterans may not have been discharged from active duty service more than 25 years prior to application date.)